Smartesting/gravity-data-collector/README.md

 ![Node workflow](https://github.com/Smartesting/gravity-data-collector/actions/workflows/node.js.yml/badge.svg)

+### ⚠️ YOU ARE IN AN EXPERIMENTAL BRANCH ⚠️

+This branch contains experimental features, changes, or updates that are not thoroughly tested and may be unstable.

 # Gravity Data Collector - README

 This repo contains the browser implementation of the Gravity Data Collector.
 Learn more about